suny-downstate-medical-center/netpyne/doc/source/user_documentation.rst

         'command': 'mpiexec -n 8 nrniv -python -mpi init.py' } # set the command to be run

 * **params**: a dictionary of config values to perform the search over.
 The keys of the dictionary should match the keys of the config object to be updated.
-Lists or numpy generators >2 values will force a grid search over the values; otherwise, a list of two values will create a uniform distribution sample space.
+Lists or numpy generators >2 values will enforce a grid or choice search over the values; otherwise, a list of two values will create a uniform distribution sample space except when the search algorithm is explicitly set to `"grid"`

     **usage 1**: updating a constant value specified in the ``SimConfig`` object